tabler/tabler/pages/_docs/divider.md

 ---
 title: Divider
-description: Dividers help organise content and make the interface layout clear and uncluttered.
+description: Dividers help organize content and make the interface layout clear and uncluttered.
 Greater clarity adds up to better user experience and enhanced interaction with a website or app.
 bootstrap-link: components/dropdowns/#dividers
 done: true
 ---